kokkos/kokkos.github.io/content/community/events/2026-03-09-developers-meeting.md

 * HPSF update, what have we accomplished, what do we want to work on for the upcoming year?

 Afternoon
-* Working with AI assistant for coding and PR reviews
+* Kokkos Core interoperability
+  * Part 1: Fortran / Python
+  * Part 2: How do we use MDSpan with Core, Kernels, etc...

 Evening
-* Social Event: Hiking
+* Social Event: Bowling

 ### Wednesday